ComedicChimera/chai-lang.dev/whirlwind_org/static/markdown/guide/1~4Data_Types.md

     long // the long type, a larger integer that can store up to a much higher value

+    double // the double type, a larger float that can store up to a much higher value

     byte // the byte type, a single byte of data

     bool // the boolean type, a true/false value